3 Ways to Improve Team Effectiveness with Empathetic Leadership

 -Ask for feedback to illuminate your own blind spots.
 Open up for suggestions and ideas from your team and take time to reflect on them.
 If you create this sense of psychological safety on your own team starting now, you can expect to see higher levels of engagement, increased motivation to tackle difficult problems, more learning and development opportunities, and better performance.

 -Commit to developing a psychologically safe culture.
 Discuss shared “team rules” openly.
 Create a supportive environment and make a good example of yourself by talking about challenges and tough issues that you are facing.
+Consider using a team collaboration tool to build trust with team members quickly.

 In the end, one of the easiest ways to practice empathy is to offer your support and tangible help.
 Sometimes, it is not enough to say, “I’m sorry to hear this.”
 Instead, say, “I’d like to help.”
 Or, “How can I support you?”
 Or, “What can I take off your plate?”
 Showing that you are willing to take time and energy to do something for someone else can go a long way to demonstrate you’re an empathetic leader.
 It shows that you are willing to invest your time in them.